 The lone survivor of the pinball wars is Stern Pinball, owned by Gary Stern, whose father, Sam Stern, helped begin Williams Electronics in 1947.
 Stern plans to produce three to four new machines a year, focusing on the 18-to-35-year-old male demographic that is currently engrossed in television and video games in the United States.
 Pinball is much bigger in European countries than it is in the U.S., and Stern hopes to continue to supply the international market.

-For more information on pinball and related topics, check out the links on the next page.
+For more information on pinball and related topics, check out the links below.